A Euclid style algorithm for MacMahon's partition analysis: Comparison of Barvinok's polynomial time algorithm and the author's partial fraction algorithm

 \textbf{The comparison}

-From the above descriptions, we see that the two algorithms are very different. \begin{enumerate} \item The basic elements of Barvinok's algorithm is rational cones while that of Xin's algorithm is Elliott rational functions, which is a larger class of objects.
+From the above description, we see that the two algorithms are very different. \begin{enumerate} \item The basic elements of Barvinok's algorithm are rational cones while that of the XinPF algorithm are Elliott rational functions, which include a larger class of objects.

-\item By performing on rational cones, Barvinok's algorithm avoids the convergence problem.
-Xin's algorithm settling the convergence problem by introducing the field of iterated Laurent series as a framework.
+\item By performing computations on rational cones, Barvinok's algorithm avoids the convergence problem.
+The XinPF algorithm settles the convergence problem by introducing the field of iterated Laurent series as a framework.

-\item Barvinok's algorithm is polynomial while Xin's is not.
+\item Barvinok's algorithm is polynomial while the XinPF algorithm is not.